HRB-NO1/Notes/README.md

 This situation will indicates that the cost of finding the smallest value is low.
 And the cost of moving large crates is high.
 So, selection sort will be a better choice because it only requires at most one swtich in each loop.

+## 3. Mergesort
+**Describe in words why mergesort is a stable sort.**

+**Give traces, in the style of the trace given in this section, showing how the keys E A S Y Q U E S T I O N  are sorted with top-down mergesort and with bottom-up mergesort.**